Content supplied by Home Energy Scotland

 Do your Sums

 You should also factor in income from incentives such as the Feed-in Tariff and the Domestic Renewables Heat Incentive when doing your calculations.
+The Feed-in Tariff is open for applications until March 2019 so if you’re thinking of installing solar panels or a wind turbine now could be a good time – if you install soon, you could secure quarterly payments for the next 20 years.
 While choosing energy-efficient technology can mean shelling out more up front, it could work out better long term – and don’t forget the savings you’ll make on your energy bills.

 Speak to Someone Who’s Done it Before

 Before you take the plunge, you can check out what other real householders say about living with green technology using the Green Homes Network.
 The Energy Saving Trust hosts an online searchable network of properties that you can actually visit in person.

 The network members are happy to chat and share their experiences with you, making it easier to decide if a particular system is a right choice.
 To search, visit Energy Saving Trust.